FACT-Finder-Web-Components/documentation/markdown/en/documentation/field-roles.md

 product's price in your product database.
 So you need to map `price` to `prix` in order for FACT-Finder to know that this field contains the price.

+**NOTICE:** The `fieldRoles` are configured in the FACT-Finder-UI during the set-up process.
+It is essential the roles you define in the browser match the ones defined in FACT-Finder.

 #### How to define `fieldRoles`

 You need to do this when the `ffReady` event is dispatched so